BarthesSimpson/Froggeddaboudit/README.md

 ## Installation

-Clone this repo to your local machine, then open index.html.
+Clone this repo to your local machine, then open index.html in your browser.

 ## How to Play